tobiasseyffarth/blockchain-demonstrator/README.md

 - Demonstration of account generation and transaction execution within a blockchain.
 - Retreival of the transaction list.

+### Run
+The blockchain demonstrator is available on https://seyffarth.me/apps/blockchain-demonstrator/

 ### Installation
+Additionally, the blockchain demonstrator can be started locally.
  1. Open a terminal
  2. Clone the repository `git clone https://github.com/tobiasseyffarth/bpmn-analyzer.git`
  3. Change directory `cd blockchain-demonstrator`
  4. Install dependencies `npm install`
  5. Start BPMN Analyzer `npm run start`
  6. Open BPMN Analyzer in your preferred browser

 ### Requirements
 - Firefox version -1 or Chrome version -1 (in both cases a desktop version is required)